appsignal/appsignal-docs/source/nodejs/tracing/tracer.html.md

 title: "The Tracer object"
 ---

-AppSignal for Node.js contains a new concept that is different to the current Ruby implementation - the `Tracer` object.
+AppSignal for Node.js contains a new concept that is different from the current Ruby implementation - the `Tracer` object.
 The `Tracer` object contains various methods that you might use when creating your own custom instrumentation.

 The Tracer is responsible for tracking the currently active `Span`, and exposes functions for creating and activating new `Span`s.